MariamMGG/remote-jobs/company-profiles/scopic-software.md

 # Scopic Software

 ## Company blurb
+Scopic is the world’s largest virtual company.
+Founded in 2006, we have grown consistently by delivering innovative, cutting-edge software products for our clients and creating an empowering environment for our employees.

-We create custom solutions for virtually everything!
-Our passion is developing visually engaging and interactive solutions, custom made to enhance your business.
-Over a decade of service and 1000+ projects, developing digital products and user-centric software for a wide range of industries and niches including: Manufacturing, Music and film, Fintech, Food and Fitness, Healthcare and Gaming.
+We build advanced software for clients and users around the globe.
+With 10+ years in the industry and 1000+ projects under our belt, we’ve developed software for Manufacturing, Media and Entertainment, Fintech, Healthcare, Food and Fitness, and Gaming.
+Learn more about our projects: https://scopicsoftware.com/portfolio/.

 ## Company size
-200+
+280+

 ## Remote status
-We are a fully remote company, with our team members located in 30+ countries.
+We are a fully remote company, with our team members located in 40+ countries.

 ## Region
 Albania
 Argentina
 Armenia
+Austria
 Belarus
+Bolivia
 Brazil
 Bulgaria
-Chile
 Colombia
 Croatia
+Czech Republic
 Dominican Republic
 Ecuador
+Egypt
+El Salvador
+Ethiopia
 Georgia
+Germany
+Ghana
+Indonesia
 Kazakhstan
 Kosovo
 Kyrgyzstan
-Macedonia
+Mexico
 Moldova
+Montenegro
+Netherlands
+North Macedonia
+Pakistan
 Peru
 Philippines
 Poland
 Portugal
 Romania
 Russia
 Serbia
+South Africa
+Spain
+Sri Lanka
+Thailand
 Ukraine
-Uzbekistan
+United States
 Vietnam

 ## Company technologies
 - WEB FRAMEWORKS